HEPData/miscellaneous/README.md

 ### [plot_submissions_with_date.ipynb](notebooks/plot_submissions_with_date.ipynb)

 This Jupyter notebook makes a plot showing the number of "version 1" HEPData submissions per month, with a linear fit overlaid.
+It also plots the number of HEPData submissions per year.
 Again, the input is a (different) CSV file obtained by running the command `hepdata submissions write-stats-to-files` in the production environment.